 Learn how to make a change in levels, there’s much to explore on the floor!
 Add some varity to your flow, and learn how to safely incorporate transitions from standing to kneeling, and laying down with your Contact Staff.
 These techniques can also be used for other props.
 It’s recommended to have some kind of knee protection, at least covering your knees with long clothing.

 Yes, you can borrow props, but not all of them…

 We try to provide as many props as possible to lend for the people that don’t have their own.
-But, as most of the teachers and organization come from other continents, it’s getting really expensive to fly them in, especially for bigger and heavier props.
+But, as all of the teachers and organization come from other continents, it’s getting really expensive to fly them in, especially for bigger and heavier props!
 There are so many different workshops, so we can’t offer to provide props for them all.
-Below is the list of which props you can borrow, and which not.
+Below are the lists of which props you can borrow, and which not.

 PROPS YOU CAN BORROW

 All the props below, you can borrow.
 Please indicate at the question form, after your registration which props you want to borrow, so we can prepare them for you!
 There will be an extra fee, as we need to fly them in.

-Dragon Dance – Gustavo will bring multiple Dragon Kites for usage during the workshop, there’s no fee.
-It’s also possible to buy them
+– Dragon Dance – Gustavo will bring multiple Dragon Kites for usage during the workshop, there’s no fee.
+It’s also possible to buy them there.

 PROPS YOU’LL NEED TO BRING YOURSELF